 However, the complete plan contains more information than most individuals want to sort through when looking for guidance on how future decisions should be made to improve the City's transportation system.
 This section will, therefore, focus on the projects contained in the TSP and the goals and policies needed to assure compliance.
-Persons interested in obtaining a more thorough understanding of the reasoning for the projects, goals, and policies should review the full TSP documentation.
+Persons interested in obtaining a more thorough understanding of the reasoning for the projects, goals, and policies should review the full TSP documentation referenced in Policy 1, Goal 1 of this chapter.